codacy/docs/docs/release-notes/cloud/cloud-2023-12-DD-gh-admin-permission-not-requested.md

 rss_href: /feed_rss_created.xml
 ---

-# Codacy no longer requests repository permissions for Administration on GitHub December DD, 2023
+# Deprecation of SSH keys for GitHub repositories January DD, 2024

 !!! info "This release note applies only to GitHub"